 The Graduate Certificate in Mixed-Methods Research seeks to credential students for the growing need for sophisticated research skilled personnel to conduct and summarize social science research.
 Graduate students in this applied program will develop knowledge and skills related to designing, conducting, and analyzing mixed-methods research.
 This certificate program consist of five, three-credit hour courses (15 total credit hours).
 Graduate students in this applied program will develop knowledge and skills related to designing, conducting, and analyzing mixed-methods research.

 - EMR 6450: Data Analytics I: Designed Studies

 The EMR Graduate Certificate programs are designed primarily for individuals who are looking to expand their knowledge and experience through extended graduate coursework in one of the three certificate areas.

-- Submit a one-page statement explaining interest in this certificate
+One-page page statement explaining interest in this certificate

-- Submit three letters of professional recommendation
+Three letters of professional recommendation